-During the game, the fans were lively with lots of participation in the various chants and clapping between plays.
+During the game, the fans are lively with lots of participation in the various chants and clapping between plays.
 This is a very family oriented stadium with a lot of children and elderly people in attendance.
 I did not witness any rowdy people - even the serious beer drinkers behind my seat were well-behaved.

 Public transportation access is available via Skytrain (the nearest station - King Edward is just over 1 kilometer away).
-Buses that run along Main street can get you within 3 blocks.
+Buses that run along Main Street can get you within 3 blocks.
 Cost for public transit ranges from $2.75 to $5.50 depending on distance and the time of day.

 Washrooms are small and a little outdated, but clean.

 Seats are extremely affordable.
 The most expensive seat is $26 and the cheaper seats go for less than half of that.
-This is much less expensive than local MLS team, the Vancouver Whitecaps, and MUCH cheaper than the local NHL team, the Vancouver Canucks.
-Although food prices are a bit high, parking and ticket prices makes this stadium the best professional sports bargain in Vancouver.
+This is much less expensive than the local MLS team, the Vancouver Whitecaps, and MUCH cheaper than the local NHL team, the Vancouver Canucks.
+Although food prices are a bit high, parking and ticket prices make this stadium the best professional sports bargain in Vancouver.

 Hard tickets are good quality heavy stock paper with lots of color.